DiscreteMaths/DM04-Functions/Tableau-EWalsh.md

 **Data Visualisation**: A picture is worth a million rows.
 Data visualization with Tableau makes insights come alive with impact and communicates complex ideas simply.
 Expressive visualization enables you to get beyond static charts to create multi-faceted views of data and explore every dimension.
 Tableau becomes a natural extension of your thought process, making it drag-and-drop easy to uncover hidden opportunities.

+**Business Dashboards**: Tableau allows even non-technical users to create interactive, real-time visualizations in minutes.
+In just a few clicks, they can combine data sources, add filters, and drill down into specific information.
+Sharing a dashboard requires no programming, whether it’s on Tableau Server, Tableau Online, or any portal or web page.

 ###Computer Graphics